h-i-e-u/bakery-site/README.md

 ## Credits

-- Built with ❤️ by [Your Name]
+- Built with ❤️ by Doan Cong Hieu
-- Thanks to OpenAI Copilot for code assistance!
+- Thanks to OpenAI Copilot for code assistance! (i have no idea *-Hieu*)